 Beaver Lodge Forest Lands

 In 1931, 1028 acres (416 hectares) of land was donated to the Province of British Columbia by the Elk River Timber Company.
+Since the original donation, additional parcels have been added to the Lands such that the total area today is approximately 520 hectares.
 The land was given in trust to be used for experimental work in reforestation and forest management.
 Historically the land was logged by railway and then reforested through a combination of planted seedlings and naturally-regenerated trees; becoming one of the first operational plantations in B.C.
 In recognition of the binding obligation of the gift for forestry purposes, Bill 52, the Beaver Lodge Forest Trust Renewal Act resulted in the first experimental forest protected under its own provincial legislation.
-Since then, the land has been administrated by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development and accessible for public use.
+Since then, the land has been administrated by the Province and accessible for public use.

 When traveling along trails in the Beaver Lodge Forest Lands please consider the following: